skienzmatishun/rippreport/content/p/open-letter-to/index.md

   category_score: 0
   rank: 9
 alttags: Blue banner displays
+summary: Fairhope power brokers ignored severe environmental destruction to pave the way for a taxpayer-funded developer payout.
+Written files confirm a secret quid pro quo involving massive uncollected fines and missing fire department funds.
+We reveal the shocking paper trail that local news stations refused to cover.
 ---
 I saw the Fox news team this morning at Parker Road and High ridge Road for what appeared to be a groundbreaking for the Fairhope Fire station.
 I know you are aware of the controversy surrounding the location.
 The location favors the land owner and not the city.